 Monday 08 Feb – Entries Open

-6.00am–7.00am -vehicles to arrive at allocated assembly point at national theatre car park. in preparation for drive under their own power from Southbank
+6.00am–7.00am – vehicles to arrive at allocated assembly points in preparation for drive under their own power from Southbank

 8.45am – Madeira Drive, Brighton Opens

 4.1.1.Vehicles will assemble at the locations allocated by Sector Number start point within their allotted time slot.

 4.1.2.
 It is the responsibility of the entrant to arrive at the rolling start point within the vehicle’s allocated time slot.

 4.1.3.The starting order will be determined by a combination of factors.
 The first vehicles will start at Official Sunrise Time (6.55am) with cars passing the rolling start point in batches at intervals of no more than two minutes.
 Participants’ start positions will be published on the official website http://www.Londontobrighton.org